rdugan/iceriver-oc/README.md

 <br>

 ### Real-time voltage and clock display with clock ramping indicator
 The per board real-time average chip voltage and clock values are added to the board stats section.
 A spinning indicator is added next to the clocks while they are still ramping, indicating that hashrate has not yet reached the target.
-Please note that real-time voltage will never match your setting - drivers under load experience something called 'droop', meaning the running voltage will always be below the set voltage, with more load causing greater droop.
+Please note that real-time voltage will never match your setting - drivers under load experience voltage drop, meaning the running voltage will always be below the set voltage, with more load causing a greater drop.

 <br>